ffmc/scramble-cook/README.md

 # The Scramble Cook

-A mobile-first meal planning PWA for households.
+A meal scramble planning PWA for households.
 Pick your meals for the week, lock the plan, and get a ready-to-use shopping list — automatically scaled to your servings.
+Aimed to remove the mental burden of planning the meals for the week ahead with your own personal recipes or imported ones.

 Built with React + Vite, Supabase (real-time sync), and Tailwind CSS.
 Deployed on Vercel.